Amskee/FEND/Neighborhood_Map/README.md

 	* Extract the zip if you had downloaded the repository.
 	* Open `index.html` to run the app.
 	* Make sure JavaScript is enabled in your browser.
+## Note
+The Wikipedia API doesn't work in the live version since it is hosted in Github pages.
+I recommend to download the project and run it locally.